 Our Creative Maths workshops have been carefully designed to both put into context and actively promote the three keystones of the National Curriculum: fluency, reasoning and problem solving.
-Tapping into pupils’ own creativity, our unashamedly fun workshops engage, motivate and, crucially, challenge the children and young people we work with – and have been enjoyed by more than 35,000 of them across the country to date.
+Tapping into pupils’ own creativity, our unashamedly fun workshops engage, motivate and, crucially, challenge the children and young people we work with.

 All of our Creative Maths workshops can be differentiated for age and ability from EYFS – KS4 – and the content is flexible enough to allow us to focus on particular themes of your choice.